 unlink: Used to convert a Library Symbol to a local Symbol by detaching it from a Library document.

-Unmanaged: The default Color Profile setting in Sketch.
-If selected Sketch will use the system color profile.
+Unmanaged: The default Color Profile setting in the Mac app.
+If selected, the Mac app will use the system color profile.

 uppercase : A type of text transform.
 Will convert a range of text into capital letters.